-If you are one of millions of people who feels grumpy in the morning, restless at night, and-or generally unhappy, it’s probably because you’re not utilizing your day the way you’d like.
+If you are one of the millions of people who feel grumpy in the morning, restless at night, and-or generally unhappy, it’s probably because you’re not utilizing your day the way you’d like.
 Why aren’t you utilizing your day well enough?
-There are plenty of reasons - maybe you are suffering from interpersonal issues.
+There are plenty of reasons – maybe you are suffering from interpersonal issues.
 Maybe you don’t feel like you’re appreciated enough.
 Maybe you’re not eating well.

-They may not sound like sleep issues, but they are, because if you get a good night’s sleep, you will be more prepared to face the day-to-day issues that plague you.
+They may not sound like sleep issues, but they are because if you get a good night’s sleep, you will be more prepared to face the day-to-day issues that plague you.

-Simply put, if it’s not a sleep issue that’s keeping you down, it actually is.
+Simply put, if it’s not an asleep issue that’s keeping you down, it actually is.
 It’s like skimping on breathing or eating.
 These are the fundamentals.
 To try and do away with them is futile, and will leave you much, much worse off than before.
 Once the platform falls out from under you, there’s nothing giving you the support you need to get to the next level.

 You are starting from a negative and trying to get back to 0, instead of beginning at 0 and rising into the positives.